 current as of September 2022

 Name of organization: Tewa Women United

 Please note that “Tewa” is not an acronym and therefore should not be written as “TEWA.”
-Tewa is the linguistic group of the Indigenous people who speak the Tewa language and share Pueblo culture.
+Tewa is the linguistic group of the Indigenous people who speak the Tewa language and share Pueblo culture in the region now known as Northern New Mexico.
 The six Tewa-speaking pueblos are Nambe, Pojoaque, San Ildefonso, Ohkay Owingeh, Khapo Owingeh (Santa Clara), and Tesuque.

 We sometimes use “TWU” as an abbreviation for “Tewa Women United.”